 Remove all hoses, aerators and filters (if possible).

 Open the spigot and purge sufficient volume at a maximum, practical flow rate to flush the spigot and lines and until the purging completion criteria in FS 2212, section 3, have been met.
+Wait a minimum of 2 minutes between stabilization measurements.

 If a storage tank is located between the pump and the spigot, purge the volume of the tank, lines and spigot.